Salable/smol-rag/app/input_docs/02-document-ingestion.md

 Document ingestion is the first critical step in the SmolRAG pipeline.
 This process transforms raw documents into a format that can be efficiently queried and analyzed.
 SmolRAG's ingestion process is designed to be automatic, efficient, and change-aware, ensuring that the system always has access to the most up-to-date information.

-The ingestion process handles various document formats, preserves important structural elements like code blocks, and extracts both semantic content and structured knowledge.
+The ingestion process is fully asynchronous, providing optimized performance especially for large document collections.
+It handles various document formats, preserves important structural elements like code blocks, and extracts both semantic content and structured knowledge.
 This comprehensive approach enables SmolRAG to provide rich, contextually relevant responses to queries.

 ---